AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Methodology

 \subsection{Problem Formulation}

-We consider task-agnostic post-training pruning of an MoE language model with $L$ layers, where layer $\ell$ contains $n_\ell$ experts $\{E_i^{(\ell)}\}_{i=1}^{n_\ell}$.
-Given a target pruning ratio $\rho$, we use \emph{layer-wise uniform pruning}: every layer removes the same fraction of experts.
+The goal of task-agnostic expert pruning is to reduce the expert pool while preserving the model's overall capability across diverse tasks, rather than leaning to any specific one.
+Consider an MoE language model with $L$ layers, where layer $\ell$ contains $n_\ell$ experts $\{E_i^{(\ell)}\}_{i=1}^{n_\ell}$.
+Given a target pruning ratio $\rho$, every layer removes the same fraction of experts.
 In this setup, the pruning problem reduces to a problem of expert ranking within the layer.
 For each layer $\ell$, we assign each expert $E_i^{(\ell)}$ a scalar score $s_i^{(\ell)}$, sort experts within that layer by this score, and prune the $\rho n_\ell$ experts judged as more redundant.
 After the pruning decision is made, we remove the selected expert FFN parameters together with the corresponding rows in the router matrix, and retain the same top-$k$ routing rule over the remaining experts.
 The remaining question is therefore how to define the within-layer score $s_i^{(\ell)}$.
 We answer this with AIMER, a criterion that assigns each expert a score computed directly from its parameters.